-This new way of doing business, with companies using CMPs and multiple clouds to manage resources, is also sometimes referred to as IT as a Service (ITaaS).
+This new way of doing business, with companies using CMPs across multiple clouds to manage resources, is also sometimes referred to as IT as a Service (ITaaS).
 In this model, managed IT services are provided to companies based on the requirements of the organizations, with the pricing based per-service, instead of organizations being on the hook to develop every service they use internally.
 Automation plays a big part in ITaaS offerings.
 The automated (and even non-automated) managed applications and platforms allow IT teams to streamline their processes and become more consistent in their delivery by managing much of the back-end work that can slow teams down.

-With multi-cloud management platforms, ITaaS for each service or application is offered across platforms and data centers.
+With cloud management platforms, ITaaS for each service or application is offered across platforms and data centers.
 Users can access resources from one environment and one self-service portal.
 Businesses can spin-up or spin-down resources in minutes, and monitor the activity and cost of all of their cloud resources across their organization.
 Users can model their entire IT delivery off of a continuous delivery and deployment (CI/CD) schedule, since CMPs inherently facilitate continuous deployment.
 When automation and continuous delivery are baked into a cloud management service, this frees up a team's time to innovate with new services and features, instead of spending time manually working on the back end.
 Organizations looking to balance cost with cloud performance can see all their instantly-scalable cloud resources that exist on their infrastructures, which reduces risks to the system and the business.

 CenturyLink's CMP, Cloud Application Manager, provides a monitoring platform that is self-service, but also provides opportunities for managed services within the platform.
-It provides information for all cloud resources within a single pane of glass, making it easy to track usage and costs within the multi-cloud environment.
+It provides information for all cloud resources within a single pane of glass, making it easy to track usage and costs within the cloud environment.
 When an organization can view all its resources in a single place, they can see the big picture when it comes to usage, trends, and pricing, and can then begin to make more informed decisions on their cloud strategy.
 Cloud Application Manager allows users to monitor trends in usage by team or project, by cloud, or across the board.
 It also provides recommendations for what resources might be a good fit for the platform, or where to run workloads for optimal return.
 Businesses can move loads from one cloud to another, view the latest prices of Linux and Windows VMs for multiple public clouds, and even set spending amounts for projects (with alerts when they come close to their quotas.)
 In addition to monitoring resources, Cloud Application Manager provides access to scale, move, and spin-up resources, set expectations and limits for IT spend and usage, and monitor the functioning of cloud components across an infrastructure.